What is employee onboarding and how to get it right

 3. Welcome them with open arms

-Be enthusiastic, friendly, and positive.
-Give the new hire a company walkthrough and introduce them to their colleagues at nearby desks first.
-Schedule a team lunch for them to get acquainted with others in their team and make sure their manager meets with them regularly throughout this crucial first week.
+Be enthusiastic, friendly, and positive from day one.
+Give the new hire a company walkthrough and introduce them to their co-workers at nearby desks first.
+Schedule a team lunch for them to get acquainted with others on their team and make sure their manager meets with them regularly throughout this crucial first week.
 It’d be useful to provide the new employee with a checklist or schedule with all the onboarding activities you have planned.

 4. Keep it up